Warnings for Ferriprox

 Liver Enzyme Elevations

-In clinical studies, 7.5% of 642 patients treated with FERRIPROX developed increased ALT values.
+In pooled clinical trials, 7.5% of 642 patients with thalassemia syndromes treated with FERRIPROX developed increased ALT values.
 Four (0.62%) FERRIPROX-treated subjects discontinued the drug due to increased serum ALT levels and 1 (0.16%) due to an increase in both ALT and AST.
+In pooled clinical trials, 7.7% of 196 patients with sickle cell disease or other anemias treated with FERRIPROX developed increased ALT values.

-Monitor serum ALT values monthly during therapy with FERRIPROX and consider interruption of therapy if there is a persistent increase in the serum transaminase levels.
+Monitor serum ALT values monthly during therapy with FERRIPROX and consider interruption of therapy if there is a persistent increase in the serum transaminase levels [see DOSAGE AND ADMINISTRATION].

 Zinc Deficiency

 Decreased plasma zinc concentrations have been observed on FERRIPROX therapy.
-Monitor plasma zinc, and supplement in the event of a deficiency.
+Monitor plasma zinc annually, and supplement in the event of a deficiency [see DOSAGE AND ADMINISTRATION].

 Embryo-Fetal Toxicity